Skip to Content

 1. Lake Hayes

 The Lake Hayes Track is an 8-kilometer (5-mile) loop track that follows the edge of the lake.
 At a slow pace, it takes just over 2 hours to complete, and for the most part, the trail is flat.
-For those with less time, simply park up at this spot and take a short walk along the lake.
-This is often considered one of the best hikes in Queenstown and is even a popular bike trail too!
+For those with less time, simply park up at this spot and enjoy a short walk alongside the lake.

 2. Arrow Junction Lookout

-Please be careful pulling your car over here and keep an eye out for oncoming traffic.
-Larger vehicles such as motorhomes may want to skip this stop and instead visit the viewpoint mentioned below!
+Please be careful when pulling your car over here and keep an eye out for oncoming traffic.
+Larger vehicles such as motorhomes can have a bit of a harder time parking here, so you may want to skip this stop and instead visit one of the viewpoints mentioned below.

-At the Crown Range Summit, rugged tussock and rock cover the landscape and with looming mountains, in the background, it’s a fantastic spot for a photo.
+Just a couple of minutes on from the lookout, you have the Crown Range Summit viewpoint, another fantastic spot for a photo!
 There is a large parking lot here on the side of the road and even larger vehicles can easily navigate it.
-Once parked you can enjoy the view from the parking lot or take a short walk.
+Once parked, you can enjoy the view from the parking lot or take a short walk.

-Reaching an altitude of over 1,100 meters (3,609 feet), this high-altitude lookout point offers a fantastic opportunity to spot the native Kea parrots.
+This high-altitude lookout point also offers a fantastic opportunity to spot the native Kea parrots.
 These clever birds are said to be as smart as a 4-year-old child.
-Hold onto your belongings though as these birds have been known to steal them.
-There’s a reason they’re called “the clever clowns of the Southern Alps”.
-Also, a bronze plaque here at the summit claims the Crown Range as the highest road in New Zealand.
+Hold on to your belongings, though, as these birds have been known to pinch them!

 4. Cardona Hotel

-This cream and bright red building is one of the most famous stops on the drive from Queenstown to Wanaka.
-It lies at the end of the Crown Range highway – which, if you’ve driven this road you’ll know it can be a tiring drive.
-It is the highest highway in New Zealand after all with lots of sharp twists and turns.
-This makes Cardrona Hotel a fantastic place to stop and refuel, before continuing on your journey to Lake Tekapo.
+This cream and bright red building is one of the most famous stops on this drive!
+It lies at the end of the Crown Range Road – which, if you’ve driven this road, you’ll know it can be a tiring drive.
+It is the highest highway in New Zealand, after all, with lots of sharp twists and turns.

 5. Bradrona

 Bradrona is much talked about amongst tourists to the area and is quite controversial to the locals here.
-It is believed the first bra’s appeared here back in late 1998 when 4 bras mysteriously appeared on the fence.
-Many were confused but as the days went by the bras continued to grow.
-In fact, the bras become so controversial many of them were cut from the fence under the cover of darkness one night.
+It is believed the first bras appeared here back in late 1998 when 4 bras mysteriously appeared on the fence.
+Many were confused, but as the days went by, the bras continued to grow.
+In fact, the bras became so controversial, many of them were cut from the fence under the cover of darkness one night.

 6. Wanaka

-The gorgeous town of Wanaka sits on the shores of Lake Wanaka with the Southern Alps as a backdrop.
-Sometimes I think which is more beautiful, Queenstown or Wanaka?
+The gorgeous town of Wanaka sits on the shores of Lake Wanaka with the Southern Alps as the perfect backdrop.
+Sometimes I wonder which is more beautiful, Queenstown or Wanaka?
 It’s a hard choice and one I’ve never been able to make.
 Wanaka is smaller, quirkier, and less busy than Queenstown.
-For some, this relaxed vibe is what draws them here and after only a few hours you’ll be addicted to it.
+For some, this relaxed vibe is what draws them here, and after only a few hours you’ll be addicted to it.

-Wanaka is filled with quirky shops, excellent cafes and restaurants, and lots of fun activities to fill a few hours.
-Some of my favorite things to do in Wanaka include hiking Roy’s Peak, going on a wine tour, paddle-boarding on the Lake, jet boating, and relaxing at the very adorable Cinema Paradiso.
-But there’s lots more including skydiving, canyoning, and a huge range of hikes!
+Wanaka is filled with quirky shops, excellent cafés and restaurants, and lots of fun activities to fill a few hours.
+One of my favorite things to do in Wanaka includes hiking Roy’s Peak, especially for sunrise – if you’re a hiking addict like me, then trust me, it’s worth it!

 Stay Overnight in Wanaka

-You could easily turn the drive from Queenstown to Mount Cook into a few days with overnight stops in Wanaka, Omarama, and Twizel highly recommended.
+You could easily turn the drive from Queenstown to Lake Tekapo into a few days with overnight stops in Wanaka, Omarama, and Twizel highly recommended.

 7. Lindis Pass Lookout

-At the highest point of Lindis Pass, you’ll spot a sign for a lookout, park in the parking lot here, and walk the short trail to the lookout point.
-The platform at the lookout point is 971 meters (3,186 feet) above sea level and gives an astounding vantage point of the unusual landscape of the Lindis Conservation area.
-You will also spot Longslip Mountain range, standing tall at just under 1,500 meters (4,921 feet).
+At the highest point of Lindis Pass, you’ll spot a sign for a lookout.
+You can park in the parking lot here, and walk the short trail to the lookout point.
+The platform at the lookout point is 971 meters (3,186 feet) above sea level and gives a seriously epic vantage point over the unique landscape of the Lindis Conservation area.

 8. Hot Tubs Omarama

 Imagine yourself soaking in a hot tub of pure mountain water with the stunning Mackenzie Country scenery surrounding you.
-The views here are gorgeous – majestic mountain ranges contrasting the flat tussock grass.
+The views at Hot Tubs Omarama are gorgeous – majestic mountain ranges contrasting the flat tussock grass.
 These tubs are an ideal way to relax and break up the drive from Queenstown to Mount Cook.

-There are a lot of hot pools and springs around New Zealand but Hot Tubs Omarama has to be one of the best.
-Not only are all their tubs private but the views and feeling of being out in nature you really can’t beat it!
+There are a lot of hot pools and springs around New Zealand, but this spot really takes the cake for me.
+Not only are all their tubs private, but the views and feeling of being out in nature, you really can’t beat it!
 You may choose to visit the hot tubs at night to soak in the views of the night sky.
 An extra special way to unwind.

 Stay Overnight in Omarama

-If you want to visit the hot tubs without being rushed, consider spending one night in Omarama.
-Although somewhat limited in terms of accommodation, Omarama TOP 10 Holiday Park is a great option with various rooms and apartments available as well as campsites.
+Although the small town is somewhat limited in terms of accommodation, the Omarama TOP 10 Holiday Park is a great option with various rooms and apartments available as well as campsites.
+Better yet, this accommodation is just a 5-minute walk from the hot tubs!

 9. Omarama Clay Cliffs

-Just 10 km (6.2 mi) outside the small town of Omarama (which is the town at the end of the Lindis Pass) are the Omarama Clay Cliffs.
+Just 10 km (6.2 mi) outside the small town of Omarama are the Omarama Clay Cliffs.
 These cliffs are a must-stop on your journey from Queenstown to Lake Tekapo.

-The clay cliffs are like something from another planet.
-The cliffs are made up of layers of gravel and silt, which were formed by the flow of water from ancient glaciers over a million years ago.
-There is a short walk along the clay cliffs and you can also venture into them and explore.
+The clay cliffs really are like something from another planet.
+They’re made up of layers of gravel and silt, which were formed by the flow of water from ancient glaciers over a million years ago.
+There is also a short trail along the clay cliffs you can walk, plus if you’re feeling adventurous, you can explore them too.
 Kids love it and so do I!

 10. Twizel

-The alpine town of Twizel surrounded by the Southern Alps is a very popular stop on the road from Queenstown to Lake Tekapo.
-Especially in the Summer months when the population of this small town almost triples in size.
+The alpine town of Twizel, surrounded by the Southern Alps, is a very popular stop on the road from Queenstown to Mount Cook.
+Especially in the summer months, when this small town’s population almost triples in size.

 The landscape surrounding Twizel has a very ‘Lord of the Rings vibe’.
 In fact, nearby Ben Ohau Station is where the Battle Of Pelennor Fields scene in The Return Of The King was filmed.
-You can actually do tours here by booking a Lord Of The Rings tour with a local tour operator in Twizel.
+With that in mind, Ben Ohau is actually privately owned, which means you can only visit it by booking a Lord of the Rings tour with a local tour operator while in Twizel.

-Twizel is a popular destination for those interested in rock and mountain climbing, cycling, and fishing.
-There are also a few great Cafes and Restaurants in the town including the awesome Poppies Café on Benmore Place.
+Twizel is also a popular destination for those interested in rock and mountain climbing, cycling, and fishing.
+There are also a few great cafés and restaurants in town, including the awesome Poppies Café on Benmore Place.
+Open 10 am to 8 pm Sunday to Tuesday, and 5 pm to 8 pm on Friday and Saturday, their menu is bursting with creative flavor – I loved their signature Poppies burger!

 Stay Overnight in Twizel